 About this notice

 This privacy notice explains what to expect when Public Sector Audit Appointments Limited (PSAA) collects personal information in the course of its business operations.
+It also summarises the rights of the data subject in relation to their data collected.
 The notice applies to information we collect about:

 - individuals in specific posts at audited bodies that have opted into PSAA’s national auditor appointment scheme, in connection with PSAA’s responsibilities as a specified appointing person under the Local Audit and Accountability Act 2014;